sonicle-webtop/docs/installation.rst

 ::

-  CREATE EXTENSION tablefunc;
+  CREATE EXTENSION tablefunc SCHEMA public;

 Objects will be defined under the main ``public`` schema.

 .. note::

-  If the above method do not work, you can always add object manually running ``tablefunc.sql`` SQL file against WebTop's database.
+  If the above method do not work, you can always add object manually running ``tablefunc.sql`` SQL file against WebTop's database from ``psql``.
 You can find the file under PostgreSQL's ``\contrib`` folder.

 rrule_functions
 """""""""""""""